Varlaar/JavaScript_interviews/Readme.md

-# Подготовка к собеседованию по Java Script
+# Preparing for Java Script interviews with code examples.